Small Group Tour ●IJT Classic

 What's great

-- It's a great mix of cultural cities and quieter regional heartlands - you get the best of both worlds
+- A mix of cultural cities and quieter regional heartlands - you get the best of both worlds

 - Hands‑on cultural experiences in rural Japan, including a visit to UNESCO‑listed Gokayama and a traditional washi paper‑making workshop